c00rni/c00rni.github.io/_posts/2020-08-12-HackTheBox-SneakyMailer-Walkthough.md

 ![team_webpage.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/a43946231f9b47ceb2b907dab108c9c8.png)

-Created a wordlist of all the emails with common command lines tools.
+I Created a wordlist of all the emails with common command lines tools.
 This task could also have been done with [cewl](https://tools.kali.org/password-attacks/cewl)

 ```bash